 The three most common strategies for fighting the charge include these arguments:

-- The car belonged to the suspect.
-A person should not be found guilty of stealing a car that legally belongs to him/her.
-Title and registration records could be used as evidence to show that the defendant owned the vehicle.
+- The car belonged to you.
+You should not be found guilty of stealing a car that legally belongs to you.
+Title and registration records could be used as evidence to show that you owned the vehicle.

 - No theft occurred.
-This defense is especially strong in cases where no eyewitnesses saw the alleged theft and where the car is never found in the defendant’s possession.
+This defense is especially strong in cases where no eyewitnesses saw the alleged theft and where the car is never found in your possession.
 As long as the prosecuting attorneys cannot prove guilt beyond a reasonable doubt, criminal charges cannot stand.

-- The defendant borrowed with permission.
-If someone genuinely believed they had permission to borrow the car, then nothing unlawful took place.
-This is a tougher defense to prove because it involves demonstrating the suspect’s state of mind.
+- You borrowed with permission.
+If you genuinely believed you had permission to borrow the car, then nothing unlawful took place.
+This is a tougher defense to prove because it involves demonstrating your state of mind.
 Recorded communications such as text messages as well as eyewitness accounts may come in as evidence to show that there was no intention to commit grand larceny of the motor vehicle.

 4. Are there immigration consequences?